-Just over a week ago I attended a special two-day live event in Zürich led by my business mentor Sigrun.
+Just over a week ago I attended a special two-day live event in Zürich.
 In fact, I was there for four days as members of our Mastermind group flew in from all over the world to meet in person (USA, Iceland, Beirut, Netherlands…) Others drove or came by coach.

 Having supported each other online via Zoom for 13 months, we’d formed a unique and formidable friendship that went way beyond business.

 The concept of Mastermind groups is to get feedback, support and accountability – but ours has turned into something so much more.